Skip to content

 For those who have never heard of Elixir strings, here’s a quick introduction.
 Elixir Strings is an American company based in Maryland and operates under W. L. Gore & Associates, Inc. company.

 The company was founded in 1997.
-Elixir is one of the most unique companies in the musical instrument accessories business due to the fact that it has come out of a multinational manufacturing company focusing on high-tech materials.
+Elixir is one of the most unique companies in the musical instrument accessories business since it has come out of a multinational manufacturing company focusing on high-tech materials.

 If you know about the musical instruments industry, you are surely aware this is usually not the case with most manufacturers.